orborde/stellaris_micromanager/README.md

       * All purchased
       * All exhibited
   * Curator order ✔️
+* Resource deposits without stations 🚧
+  * TODO: Only flag resource deposits, not all the things Stellaris calls "deposits"
 * Scientist misallocation
-* Underdeveloped claimed systems 🚧
-  * TODO: Only flag resource deposits, not all the things Stellaris calls "deposits"
 * Election influence budget
   * When is your next election?
   * More importantly: are you on track to have enough influence?